Mermaid Sapphires: Teal Sapphires At Their Very Best

 THE STORY OF THE MERMAID SAPPHIRE:

 The beautiful mermaid sapphires spin a story unto themselves.
 Explorers of the vast unknown that is the ocean, a beautiful mermaid dived deep into the sea, looking for hidden treasures.
-She surfed through the colorful reefs and asked many schools of fishes to guide her to the most beautiful thing they had ever seen.
+She surfed through the colorful reefs and asked many schools of fish to guide her to the most beautiful thing they had ever seen.
 Tired from her search, she sat down to rest for a while.
-Just then, a vein of sunlight caught a small opening in an inconspicuous mollusc and something sparkled within.
+Just then, a vein of sunlight caught a small opening in an inconspicuous mollusk and something sparkled within.

 The curious mermaid went over and prised the shell open, only to be dazzled by something she had never seen before, a stunning perfect blue-green gemstone that reminded her of the dazzling blue of her beloved ocean and the vivacious greens of the first above.